dssushruth2000/BrickSmasher-Movie-Rental/README.md

 - **Checkout**: Represents a rental transaction linking a user and a movie.

 ## Contributing
-Contributions to the Elixir project are welcome.
+Contributions to this project are welcome.
 Please feel free to fork the repository and submit pull requests.